بهبود فعالیت فوتوکاتالیستی نانوساختارهای اکسید بیسموت از طریق افزودنی نمک مولیبدن

 1 Department of Physics, University of Mohaghegh Ardabili, Ardabil, Iran.

-2 Department of Physics, University of Mohaghegh Ardabili, P.O.
-Box 179, Ardabil, Iran.|Department of Engineering Sciences, Faculty of Advanced Technologies, Sabalan University of Advanced Technologies (SUAT), Namin, Iran
+2 Department of Engineering Sciences, Faculty of Advanced Technologies, Sabalan University of Advanced Technologies (SUAT), Namin, Iran

 چکیده [English]